webDva/jekyll-now/_drafts/optimize-2d-platformer.md

 > A single layer within a Tilemap.
 Extends from Phaser.Sprite and is responsible for rendering itself.

 A Phaser.Sprite is a regular sprite that gets drawn every frame.
-So you can conclude that a tilemap is a sprite that gets drawn as a level in the game every frame.
+So, you can conclude that a tilemap is a sprite that gets drawn as a level for a game every frame.

 ## A large art asset